Autodidac/Cpp17CodeInjector/README.md

 windows defender will detect this and delete the injection.exe after a few uses malwarebytes will detect on activation and quarentine or delete it.

+This was already available from various sources on the internet, and is only an example of remote thread dll code injection. with a couple scanners that used to work at some point.